NVIDIA/NeMo-Framework-Launcher/README.md

 Transformer Engine (TE) is a library for accelerating Transformer-based models on **NVIDIA Hopper GPUs**.
 It enables using 8-bit floating point (FP8) precision to provide better performance with lower memory utilization in both training and inference.
 NVIDIA open-sourced TE on [github](https://github.com/NVIDIA/TransformerEngine).

 In NeMo Framework, you can now use `fp8` to pre-train GPT models.
 For example, if you want to turn on `fp8` to pre-train a GPT3 5B model, you can modify `gpt3/5b` training config inside `conf/training/gpt3/5b.yaml` file as following.
-We have already set the knobs associated with fp8 training accordingly, so all you need to change from the baseline yaml script for pre-training is setting `fp8` to `True`.
-In case of bf16 training, these knobs are ignored.
+To run a job with fp8, please set `transformer_engine=True` and `fp8=True`.
+Other fp8-associated knobs are set accordingly in the baseline pre-training scripts, which are ignored in bf16 training.
 ```yaml
   ## Transformer Engine
   transformer_engine: True # turn on Transformer Engine